logan-gatlin/the-halcyon-book/src/language_reference/anatomy.md

 * `let` defines a variable
 * `do` executes an expression (like a `main` function)
 * `type` defines a new type, or type alias (described later)
-* `import` imports a function from another language, such as JavaScript of C Statements do not require whitespace or semicolons to separate them.
+* `import` imports a function from another language, such as JavaScript or C
+Statements do not require whitespace or semicolons to separate them.

 A module acts as a namespace.